zajichek/zajichek/content/home/hero.md

     padding: ["20px", "0", "20px", "0"]
 ---

-Need statistical advice or help building a data tool?
+Need help answering questions with your data?